willroberts/raven-shield-2020/SERVERS.md

-# Instructions for playing Rainbow Six 3: Raven Shield in 2020 and beyond.
+# Playing Rainbow Six 3: Raven Shield in 2020 and beyond

 ## Hosting a Server